 2. Do 30-40 power breaths

-Once you’re comfortable, you can start to breathe in and out 30 times — not too shallow or deep.
-This is esentially deep breathing at a steady pace in and put through the mouth.
+Once you’re comfortable, you can start to breathe in and out 30 times.
+This is essentially deep breathing at a steady pace in and out through the mouth.
+Inhale fully but don’t exhale all the way out.
+As you inhale you should feel your belly rise and on the exhale, you should feel your belly fall.
 It may feel a bit like you are hyperventilating, but you are in control.
 Like me, you may also feel a tingling or lightheaded sensation throughout your whole body, when you do this for the first time.
 This is perfectly normal.

 3. Hold your breath